omotayoakande-sec/SOC-Login-Threat-Monitor/README.md

 ### Phase 2 — Log correlation & pattern detection
 - Correlated username, IP, and location fields together
 - Identified alice brute-force burst (10 attempts in 9 minutes)
-- Flagged `8.8.8.8` (Google DNS) appearing as a login source — impossible in legitimate traffic
+- Flagged `8.8.8.8` (Google DNS) appearing as a login source is impossible in legitimate traffic
 - Detected henry logging in from 6 different cities in one day (impossible travel)

 ---